 The VA works with local agencies providing benefits like subsidized rents and housing vouchers for veterans who become homeless or who are in imminent danger of becoming homeless.
 These veterans can contact their local VA Medical Center by calling 877-4AID-VET (877-424-3838); or online at va.gov/homeless.

 VA loan centers are staffed with counselors to help you work through solutions to your financial difficulties and with your loan servicer to help you avoid foreclosure.
 This is available even for those who do not have VA mortgages.
+It’s also advisable to research your refinancing options and estimate the savings a refinance can offer you.

 States also offer an array of housing-related benefits to eligible active duty personnel and veterans.
 For example, the Military Housing Assistance Fund provides help with mortgage closing costs.
 Many states offer full or partial exemption from property taxes for disabled vets.